 Dickson College takes a whole school approach to student and staff wellbeing.
-We place equal value on students' emotional and social development as we do on academic achievement.
+We place equal value on students' emotional and social development as well as academic achievement.
 We strive to foster a sense of belonging to our school community, to provide opportunities for giving and to teach resilience, gratitude, assertiveness and forgiveness.

-Dickson College has a full-time School Psychologist available for appointments 5 days per week.
-Appointments can be made through Student Services.
+The School Psychologist is available for appointments Monday to Thursday.
+Appointments can be made through Student Wellbeing.

-Clubs and Community groups support students with information about college life, academic packages, careers, attendance, health and wellbeing.
-Clubs and Community groups aim to:
+These groups support students with information about college life, academic packages, careers, attendance, health and wellbeing.
+They aim to:

-- Provide a learning environment where students can learn, and be encouraged to practice, different aspects of wellbeing.
+- Provide an environment where students can learn, and be encouraged to practice, different aspects of wellbeing

-- Work on student pathway planning and successful transition to college.
+- Work on student pathway planning and successful transition to and from college